jwilges/drover/README.md

 This utility aims to provide a simple, repeatable, and efficient process for deploying a Python package as a Lambda.

-To encourage separating infrequently changing Python dependencies in a separate "requirements" layer, by default `drover` requires a list of regular expressions to define which files to include in the Lambda function; all other files are placed in a requirements layer that is then attached to the Lambda function.
+To encourage separating infrequently changing Python dependencies in a distinct "requirements" layer, by default `drover` requires a list of regular expressions to define which files to include in the Lambda function; all other files are placed in a requirements layer that is then attached to the Lambda function.